Arakruz/Pomodoro-Timer/README.md

 ##### Removing and editing current information
 - [X] As a user, I want to remove a focus session from my sessions list.

-- [ ] As a user, I want to edit a focus session from my sessions list.
+- [X] As a user, I want to edit a focus session from my sessions list.
-    - [ ] As a user, I want to edit a focus timer from my focus session.
+    - [X] As a user, I want to edit a focus timer from my focus session.

-    - [ ] As a user, I want to edit a short break timer from my focus session.
+    - [X] As a user, I want to edit a short break timer from my focus session.
-    - [ ] As a user, I want to edit a long break timer from my focus session.
+    - [X] As a user, I want to edit a long break timer from my focus session.
     - [ ] As a user, I want to edit the number of cycles from this session (a total of 4 focus timers and their respective breaks).

-###### User interface
+##### User interface
-- [X] As a user, I want to see my sessions list with the basic information of some focus sessions.
+- [X] As a user, I want to see my sessions list with the timers and names of my sessions.

-- [X] As a user, I want to interact with the program through the console.
+- [X] As a user, I want to interact with the program through the console, changing screens, setting names etc.
 - [X] as a user, I want to select a focus session.
-- [X] as a user, I want to go back and forward between screens (selection, welcome, etc)

-###### Main functionalities
+##### Main functionalities
-- [ ] As a user, I want to start a focus session.
+- [ ] As a user, I want to start a focus session (to be added with the GUI due to terminal functionality).

    - [ ] As a user, I want to pause a focus session.

    - [ ] As a user, I want to stop a focus session.
    - [ ] As a user, I want to be able to see what timer is currently going and see it running.
    - [ ] As a user, I want to receive a message when the current timer runs out.
    - [ ] As a user, I want the timer only to change types after I allow it.